mtgingrass/devgin/content/post/2021-02-11-get-to-the-point-software-vs-power-point-presentations.en.md

 4. Boring Slides
 5. Goin on a Tangent

 The list goes on, and on.
-However, I want to focus on one of my favorite ones.
+However, I want to focus on one of my biggest pet peeves.

 <p>Far too often, presenters like to give the long form agenda.
 Then they give a screenshot of the software they are promoting.
 One static screenshot after another static screenshot of the software.
 They don't seem to get to what the software solution is even solving until towards the end of the presentation.</p>